viebel/blog.klipse.tech/_posts/2018-03-05-blog-reason-types.md

 The constructor `Dog` doesn't belong to type `flower` and in that case `ocaml` doesn't create a `flower_or_animal` type on the fly!

-Another limitation of ordinary variants is that you cannot mix elements of types `animal` and `flowe` in a list or in an array:
+Another limitation of ordinary variants is that you cannot mix elements of types `animal` and `flower` in a list or in an array:

 ~~~klipse-reason-types
 let a = [Dog, Cat, Rose, Tulip]